Vedenin/useful-java-links/README.md

 * [JNA](https://github.com/java-native-access/jna) - Work with native libraries without writing JNI.
 Also provides interfaces to common system libraries.
 * [JNR](https://github.com/jnr/jnr-ffi) - Work with native libraries without writing JNI.
 Also provides interfaces to common system libraries.
 Same goals as JNA, but faster, and serves as the basis for the upcoming [Project Panama](http://openjdk.java.net/projects/panama/).

+### 16. Science

+*Libraries for scientific computing and analysis.*

+* [DataMelt](http://jwork.org/dmelt/) - Environment for scientific computation, data analysis and data visualization.
+* [JGraphT](https://github.com/jgrapht/jgrapht) - Graph library that provides mathematical graph-theory objects and algorithms.
+* [JScience](http://jscience.org/) - Provides a set of classes to work with scientific measurements and units.

 ## IV.
 Testing
 ### 1. Testing